PixarAnimationStudios/OpenUSD/BUILDING.md

 ## Third Party Plugins

-USD provides several plugins for integration with third-party software packages, including Katana, Houdini, and Alembic.
+USD provides several plugins for integration with third-party software packages.
 There is additional documentation on each plugin [here](http://openusd.org/docs/USD-3rd-Party-Plugins.html).
 These plugins are not built by default and must be enabled via the instructions below.